-When it comes to online security, many people wonder: Which is better, a VPN or antivirus?
-The truth is, you need both.
+When it comes to cybersecurity, you might ask: Which is better, a VPN or antivirus software?

-In this guide, we’ll explain how VPNs and antivirus tools work, their differences, and why using them together provides the best online protection.
+In this guide, we’ll explain in detail how these tools work, the key differences between VPNs and antivirus software, and why combining them provides the strongest overall security.

 VPN vs. Antivirus: What Are They?